poljar/olm-sys/README.md

 #### Build dependencies

 - `libstdc++`/`libc++`
+- cmake
-- GNU make or a compatible variant
+- GNU make or a compatible variant (WebAssembly only)
-- GCC
 - Emscripten (WebAssembly only)
-- cmake

 ### Dynamic

 For linking against `libolm` dynamically, first make sure that you have the library in your link path.